FarmDyn/documentation/docs/template/plant_nutrition.md

 ```

 The SIMPLACE results contain nitrate leaching for the different cropping activities.
 This externality is
-summarized in the following equation for the environmental accounting in FarmDyn.
+summarised in the following equation for the environmental accounting in FarmDyn.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /NleachSim_\(cu/ /;/)
 ```GAMS